 - chia or flax eggs

 How to make vegan cranberry oatmeal cookies

-Begin by preparing your flax eggs and set them aside until needed, at least 5 minutes.
+Begin by preparing your flax or chia eggs and set them aside until needed, at least 5 minutes.
 Now preheat the oven and line a large baking sheet with parchment paper.

 Combine all the dry ingredients into a large mixing bowl.
 Then add all the wet ingredients into the same bowl and mix well.